Planned Giving

 Planned giving is faith carried forward, a way to leave a lasting legacy.

-While weekly offerings are a wonderful way to meet today's needs, Planned giving looks to the future.
-It allows you to make a meaningful statement about your faith by supporting the church through financial or estate planning.
+While offerings and pledges are a wonderful way to meet today's needs, planned giving looks to the future.
+It allows you to make a meaningful statement about your faith and values by supporting the church through financial or estate planning.
 Our beautiful church, and the ministries and outreach it supports, exists now because those that came before us made gifts of love and faith to their future church, the one that we enjoy today.

 Planned giving: